Battlefield Earth (film): Allegations of Scientology influence

 Before the film was released, rumors and allegations began to circulate that Battlefield Earth contained subliminal messages promoting Scientology.
 (Note: Attributed to multiple references:) Former Scientologist Lawrence Wollersheim, in a press release issued by his group FACTNet, said that the Church of Scientology "has placed highly advanced subliminal messages in the Battlefield Earth film master to surreptitiously recruit new members from the movie audience and to get the audience to develop a revulsion for psychiatry and current mental health organizations and practices".
 Warner Bros. dismissed the claims as "silly nonsense", the Church of Scientology denounced them as "hogwash" and the media reacted with skepticism; as the Scottish journalist Duncan Campbell put it, "the only subliminal voice I could detect came about 10 minutes into this 121-minute film and it seemed to be saying Leeeaaave thisssss cinemmmaaa nooow.
 When asked about the similarities between the film and Scientology beliefs in intergalactic travel and aliens, church spokesman Aron Mason said, "That's a pretty crude parallel ...
 You'd have to make some serious leaps of logic to make that comparison."
 John Travolta said that the film was not inspired by Scientology tenets.

 Hugh Urban of Ohio State University notes a number of connections between Scientology and Battlefield Earth in his 2011 book The Church of Scientology: A History of a New Religion.
 Not only was the film released only three days after the 50th anniversary of the publication of Hubbard's book Dianetics: The Modern Science of Mental Health, but the villainous Psychlos have been interpreted as an obvious allusion to Scientology's nemesis, psychiatry.
 The conflict between the Psychlos and the free humans can be seen as a reflection of Scientology's own conception of itself as fighting on behalf of humanity against the forces of psychiatry.
 The "space opera" genre of the book and film manifests itself in numerous places in Scientology itself, most famously in OT III (the Xenu story).
 Travolta's own commitment to such a disastrous project as the film version of Battlefield Earth is, in Urban's estimation, indicative of his "unusual dedication" to Scientology.
+Andy Greene, writing about the movie in 2023, likewise disputed that it was not meant as Scientology propaganda, though added, "It’s hard to imagine a single person converting to Scientology because of it.
+They were too busy falling asleep or laughing at the ridiculous sight of Travolta with dreadlocks."